-Coming out of a bad economy, Jason heard many in the design industry focusing on issues with supply chain and sourcing.
+Coming out of a bad economy, Jason had heard many in the design industry focus on issues with supply chain and sourcing.
 He realized that these businesses were leaving the audience out of the equation.
 In general, the brands were not making connections with the end consumers.
-Even on HGTV, at the time there was more of a focus on real estate rather than being able to identify brands and products to serve needs.
+Even on HGTV, at the time, there was more of a focus on real estate rather than being able to identify brands and products to serve needs.

 How did Jason start a TV network?

-Similar to his father, Jason decided to bootstrap and grow incrementally starting with developing a website then procuring content.
+Similar to his father, Jason decided to bootstrap and grow incrementally by developing a website, then procuring content.
 He was able to look for designers with production capabilities and put the creation in their hands.
 Over time, Jason and his team have learned about when and where to make videos available, how to promote on social media, and even how to cater the content to different platforms, more specifically shorter, snackable videos centered around decorating and design.

 If you are interested in joining The Design Network, signing up is free!
 You will need to fill out the application online and provide your resale certificate and W9.
 Your online presence is also considered.
 You will be able to gain exposure as a designer as well as earn commissions.

 If you would like to hear more episodes, please visit us on iTunes or on our website at TheChaiseLoungePodcast.com.
 Lastly, find The Chaise Lounge on Instagram, Facebook and Twitter or post a review on iTunes, you may even hear your review read live on our next podcast.
 With that said keep dreaming big, and keep designing a great design business.
 See ya!